MobilityData/gtfs.org/docs/documentation/schedule/components/metadata.md

 <div class="grid" markdown>

-This feature makes it possible to share additional details regarding the organizations (producers, operators and/or authorities ) involved in the creation of the dataset, including their names and contact information.
+Attributions makes it possible to share additional details regarding the organizations involved in the creation of the dataset (producers, operators and/or authorities, etc.).

 | Files associated      | [attributions.txt](/schedule/reference/#attributionstxt)                                                                                                  |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|